 Ex 4.5 - The members of an association make regular dues payments to the association, a portion of which is earmarked to be used by the association's sponsored committee for contributions to candidates.
 The association collects and transmits the earmarked dues payments to the committee and provides the committee with office space, staff, and accounting services.
-The committee discloses the earmarked member dues as monetary contributions on Schedule A of its campaign reports and the administrative services from the association in the "Description of Goods or Services" column on Schedule C.
+The committee discloses the earmarked member dues as monetary contributions on Schedule A of its campaign reports and the administrative services from the association in the "Description of Goods or Services" column as a nonmonetary contribution on Schedule C of the Form 460.

 During an election year, the association sends a mailing to its members to raise funds for the upcoming state elections.
-The sponsored committee must disclose the payment made by the association for the mailing on Schedule C as a nonmonetary contribution from the association, and because the committee makes contributions to state candidates, contributions to the committee are limited to \$7,300 (2017-2018 limit) from a single source in a calendar year, including contributions made to the committee by the sponsoring organization.
+The sponsored committee must disclose the payment made by the association for the mailing on Schedule C as a nonmonetary contribution from the association, and because the committee makes contributions to state candidates, contributions to the committee are limited to \$7,300 (2017-2018 limit) \$7,800 (2019-2020 limit) from a single source in a calendar year, including contributions made to the committee by the sponsoring organization.

-Member Communications: Payments made by an organization or its sponsored committee for a communication that supports or opposes a candidate or ballot measure are not contributions or expenditures as long as the communication is made only to the organization's members, employees, or shareholders, or to the families of its members, employees, or shareholders.
+Member Communications: Payments made by an organization (including a political party) or its sponsored committee for a communication that supports or opposes a candidate or ballot measure are not contributions or expenditures as long as the communication is made only to the organization's members, employees, or shareholders, or to the families of its members, employees, or shareholders.
 The communication may not be for general public advertising, such as billboards, newspaper ads, or radio or television ads.
 Payments made by a recipient committee for member communications must be disclosed as regular expenditures on the committee's campaign disclosure statements (Form 450 or 460).
 See Chapter 8 for special rules that apply to political parties.